semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 ## Semgrep Pro engine language support

 Refer to [Supported languages](/supported-languages/#semgrep-pro-engine) to see languages supported by Semgrep Pro Engine.
-Semgrep Cloud Platform users can also check language support on the [Settings page](https://semgrep.dev/orgs/-/settings).

 ## Using and running Semgrep Pro Engine